 This happens to me all the time.
 Which is it, Productionalize, Productionize, or Productionise?
-You are writing and come across a word that just does not look right.
-This article covers one of my pet peeves, “Productionalization”.
-As I looked at various sources, I realized that perhaps I have to open my mind to the new English.
+You are writing and come across a word that does not look right.
+This article covers one of my pet peeves, “Productionalization.”
+As I looked at various sources, I realized that I have to open my mind to the new English.
 Have I stumbled across various nationality grammar rules?
 Colour or Colour?

 I always seem to have a problem when writing documentation.
 Usually, there is a section explaining how to move the solution to production.
 I have always liked using productionize, but somehow it never looks right.
 I would like to set the record straight, the word you are looking for is productionize.
 Ah, now I feel better.
 But Wait!!
 Is it correct?
 Let’s look it up.

 My first go-to when I am unsure is usually Dictionary.com, but no entries for any of these variations.
 Really?

 There is an OxfordDictionary entry:

 “Productionize (also productionise), verb , To produce for general use; to put into production.
 It can be traces back to the 1930s.
 From production + -ize.
 Cf slightly earlier productionized.”

 There is a Wikipedia entry for this: